brrichards/cli-profile-manager/README.md

 | `plugins/` | User-authored plugins |
 | `agents/` | Custom agents |

-Profiles are stored locally in `~/.cli-profiles/claude/` and installed to your `.claude` directory.
+Profiles are stored locally in `~/.cli-profiles/claude/` and installed to the `.claude` directory in your current working directory (repo root).

 ### GitHub Copilot (`--provider github`)